 - A description of the corrective measure(s) taken, or to be taken

 - A target date for resolution

-Agency management must communicate the status of their corrective action plans to MMB every 90 days.
-The Internal Control & Accountability Unit will initiate the quarterly reporting by providing applicable agencies with a Corrective Action Plan Status Update spreadsheet (CAPSU) to complete and return.
-Quarterly CAPSU reporting will continue until each audit finding included in each OLA report is fully resolved or no longer applicable.
+Agency management must communicate the status of their corrective action plans to MMB.
+The Internal Control & Accountability Unit will initiate periodic reporting by providing applicable agencies with a Corrective Action Plan Status Update spreadsheet (CAPSU) to complete and return.
+CAPSU reporting will continue until each audit finding included in each OLA report is fully resolved or no longer applicable.
 Please see frequently asked questions

 for more information on CAPSU reporting.